D0ughb0i4880/viruses-from-scratch/README.md

 # viruses-from-scratch
 All my viruses that I...
-Instead of copying off of people and afterwards modifying, I make from scratch myself and update them time-to-time via versions. ex: v1.1
+Instead of copying off of people and afterwards modifying, I make from scratch myself and update them time-to-time (rather than a current and previous versions for it, instead multiple versions over and over for anyone to pick.
+These viruses just update to every OS that comes out for popular OS's.
+The version for a certain OS is only so that, for the target's OS, is matching with which version of the virus you use on them. ((I'm only a teenager and not that great with writing so if you don't understand idk what else to put :)